-This annual report on Form 20-F for the year ended December 31, 2014, or the "annual report," should be read in conjunction with our consolidated financial statements and notes thereto included in this annual report.
+This annual report on Form 20-F for the year ended December 31, 2015, or the "annual report," should be read in conjunction with our consolidated financial statements and notes thereto included in this annual report.
 All references in this annual report to "Navigator Holdings," "our," "we," "us" and the "Company" refer to Navigator Holdings PLC, an Isle of Man corporation, with regard to all periods prior to its redomiciliation in the Republic of the Marshall Islands, and to Navigator Holdings Ltd., a Marshall Islands corporation, with regard to all periods after its redomiciliation in the Republic of the Marshall Islands.
 All references in this annual report to our wholly-owned subsidiary "Navigator Gas L.L.C." refer to Navigator Gas Transport PLC, an Isle of Man corporation, with regard to all periods prior to its redomiciliation in the Republic of the Marshall Islands, and to Navigator Gas L.L.C., a Marshall Islands limited liability company, with regard to all periods after its redomiciliation in the Republic of the Marshall Islands.
-As used in this annual report, unless the context indicates or otherwise requires, references to "our fleet" or "our vessels" include (i) 26 vessels we owned as of December 31, 2014 and one newbuilding delivered to us from Jiangnan Shipyard (Group) Co.
-Ltd. in China, or "Jiangnan," on January 9, 2015, or "our owned vessels," (ii) three newbuildings expected to be delivered from Jiangnan between April, 2015 and August of 2015, or the "2015 newbuildings," (iii) six newbuildings expected to be delivered from Jiangnan between January and December of 2016, or the "2016 newbuildings" and (iv) two newbuildings expected to be delivered from Hyundai Mipo Dockyard Co.
-Ltd, in South Korea, or "HMD," between January and March 2017, or the "2017 newbuildings".
+As used in this annual report, unless the context indicates or otherwise requires, references to "our fleet" or "our vessels" include (i) 29 vessels we owned and operated as of December 31, 2015 and one newbuilding delivered to us from Jiangnan Shipyard (Group) Co.
+Ltd. in China, or "Jiangnan," on January 15, 2016 (ii) four newbuildings expected to be delivered from Jiangnan and three newbuildings expected to be delivered from Hyundai Mipo Dockyard Co.
+Ltd, in South Korea, or "HMD," between January and July 2017, or the "2017 newbuildings".
 As used in the annual report, (i) "WLR" refers to WL Ross & Co.
 LLC and (ii) the "WLR Group" refers to WLR and certain of its affiliated investment funds owning shares of our common stock, collectively.